 Greystar manages a wide range of residential properties, including high-rise, student living, mixed-use, affordable housing, and senior living properties.
 Its residential property management services include property operations, business management and administration, financial services, construction management, procurement, IT, marketing and communications, and training and education.

-They also employ a holistic business model called The Greystar Advantage, which combines standardized best practices, policies, and procedures with scalable property management services.
+The company also employs a holistic business model called The Greystar Advantage, which combines standardized best practices, policies, and procedures with scalable property management services.
 This includes talent acquisition, property transitions, and performance analytics and technology services.

 Best for On-Site Management : Franklin Street